hoff2/hoff2.github.io/_posts/2020-12-14-sql-and-nosql.md

 depends."
 But what I hope I have been able to get across is a good sense of what kinds of things it might depend _on_.
 There exist now a variety of database solutions besides SQL/relational, all focused on being good at different things.
-The question isn't so much SQL versus NoSQL as a choice among a variety of databases of which SQL is but one subcategory.
+The question isn't so much SQL versus NoSQL, as it is a choice among a variety of databases of which SQL is but one subcategory.

  > Got a tech question you'd like me to write on?
 Send it to hoff2 at HEY dot
  > com.